wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    PROTIP: Use address with a zip code that's not associated with your home address, and used only for banking.

    Multiple subscriptions can be created under a single Azure account (Dev, Test, Staging, Production, Logging,  Demo, Training, DR, etc.).
 This is particularly useful for businesses because:

+   DEFINITION: A Subscription is your "bank account" / credit card.

    PROTIP: access control and billing occur at the subscription level, not the account level.